ochaniashish/hugo-try/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: I am an Assistant Professor of Accounting at Binghamton University School of Management.
+bio: I am an Assistant Professor of Accounting at University of Calgary.
 I graduated with a Ph.D. in Accounting from Samuel Curtis Johnson Graduate School of Management, Cornell University.

 # Interests to show in About widget
 # interests: